Health Savings Account

 What you need to know

 Just as the name suggests, a Health Savings Account (HSA) is a savings account that lets you save pretax dollars to use for health care expenses.
-It’s available to those who enroll in the Meritain Consumer Directed Health Plan (CDHP).
+It’s available to those who enroll in the Meritain Consumer Driven Health Plan (CDHP).

 Once you enroll in the CDHP, you’ll receive a welcome kit from HealthEquity with your debit card and information about your HSA.